-- 1 Click Window ▶ Dockers ▶ Object Styles. - In the Object Styles docker, click the New style set button to create an empty style set to which you can add styles.
+- 1 Click Window ▶ Inspectors ▶ Object Styles. - In the Object Styles inspector, click the New style set button to create an empty style set to which you can add styles.

-The style set appears in the Style Sets folder with a name assigned by the application, for example "Style Set 1." - 3 Do one of the following: - Click the Add or remove style button properties of each style. - From the Styles folder, drag existing styles to the new style set.
+The style set appears in the Style Sets folder with a name assigned by the application, for example "Style Set 1." - 3 Do one of the following: - Click the Add or remove style button next to the style set, and select the style types that you want to add to the style set.
+Then, set the properties of each style. - From the Styles folder, drag existing styles to the new style set.